uvarc/rc-learning/content/notes/biopython/index.md

 Let's find the **protein** records associated with the **human Pax6 gene** and download the associated sequences in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.

 To search the database we use the `Entrez.esearch` function.
 We need to specify the database via the `db`, argument and specify a search `term` (provided as a list of Strings).
+The code is available in the `entrez-fasta.py` file.

 ```python
 from Bio import Entrez